Noah-Huppert/py-i2c-register/README.md

 This would define a `Register` with the name `REGISTER_NAME`, the address `0x00` and the permission to read and write to/from it.

 ## Adding RegisterSegments
 To actually read or write to/from a `Register` you need to define at least one `RegisterSegment`.
 These describe how bits read from registers map to sub values.

-This could be useful if a device for example: provides a health register and each bit represents a different system's health.
-You define `RegisterSegment`s by giving a name (for easy programmatic access) and the index of the segment's least and most significant bits.
-The previously mentioned `RegisterList.add()` method returns the `Register` that it just created.
-You can then in turn use a similar helper method that `Register` provides called `add(seg_name, lsb_i, msb_i, default_bits)`:
+This could be useful because often devices will pack different pieces of information in bits within a bytes.
+For example a device could provide a health register where each bit represents a different system's health.

+You define `RegisterSegment` objects by giving a name (for easy programmatic access) and the index of the segment's least and most significant bits.

+The `RegisterList.add()` method returns the `Register` that it just created.
+You can then in turn use a similar helper method that `Register` provides called `add(seg_name, lsb_i, msb_i, default_bits)` to add a `RegisterSegment`:

 ```python
 controls.add("HEALTH", 0x00, Registers.READ, {})\